-We thus have the following first result on the superexponential convergence in probability, whose defintion we present now \begin{definition} Let $(E,d)$ a metric space.
-Let $(Z_{n})$ be a sequence of random variables values in $E$, $Z$ be a random variable value in $E$ and $(v_{n})$ be a rate.
-We say that $Z_n$ converges $v_n$-superexponentially fast in probability to $Z$ if for all $\delta>0$
+We thus have the following first result on the superexponential convergence in probability, whose definition we present now: \begin{definition} Let $(E,d)$ a metric space.
+Let $(Z_{n})$ be a sequence of random variables valued in $E$, $Z$ be a random variable valued in $E$ and $(v_{n})$ be a rate.
+We say that $Z_n$ converges $v_n$-superexponentially fast in probability to $Z$ if for all $\delta>0$,

-This "exponential convergence" with speed $v_n$ will be shortened as
+This ``exponential convergence'' with speed $v_n$ will be shortened as